 Art Dubai Modern presents museum-quality work by masters from the Middle East, South Asia and Africa, whose work has been influential throughout the 20th century.
-The hall features between 12-15 galleries with solo, two-artist and group exhibits.
+The 2018 fair will feature 16 galleries from 14 countries with solo, two-artist and group exhibits.

 All applications are reviewed by the Advisory Committee, comprising curators and historians with a particular interest in modernist practices of the Middle East, Africa and Asia.
 Galleries were asked to submit proposals for exhibitions by artists whose work has proven highly influential during the twentieth century and on later generations of artists.